Potholes are the unavoidable result of an ageing highway surface being subjected to traffic and adverse weather conditions.

 We undertake safety inspections on a regular basis on our entire highway network.

 As potholes can develop over a very short time it is possible that one can appear between inspections and consequently we are not aware of it.
 This is why we appreciate you reporting them.

-How do I report a pothole?
+How do I report a pothole in Cornwall?

-For URGENT problems or emergencies outside of normal office hours please telephone: 0300 1234 222.
+For urgent problems or emergencies outside of normal office hours please telephone: 0300 1234 222.
 Facebook and Twitter are not monitored 24 hours a day and may not be monitored at weekends.